Undergraduate Scholar Programs

 The University of North Carolina (UNC) System Veterinary Education Access (UNC-SVEA) Program

-The NC State-CVM recognizes that the pathway to a degree in veterinary medicine can be more challenging for individuals from a rural background, but that these individuals represent a desirable demographic which can add much needed diversity to the profession.
+The pathway to a degree in veterinary medicine can be more challenging for individuals from a rural background.
+Nevertheless, these individuals add much needed diverse perspectives to the profession.
 Therefore, NC State-CVM has established a UNC-SVEA Program with UNC campuses which are not located in central urban areas by which mutually agreed upon UNC-SVEA Program participants, meeting all criteria of their home institution and the NC State-CVM admissions criteria, may gain admittance to the NC State-CVM veterinary program.

 This agreement will be established first between NC State-CVM and UNC Pembroke School of Biological Science with the potential goal of expanding the program to other rural UNC campuses.